buffal0chip/Chipcraft/README.md

 [Blockbench](https://www.blockbench.net/)

 # Custom Weapons and Tools
-## Add texture:
+## 1. Add texture:
+First we must add a texture for the new item:

 -Follow this file path to the item folder.

     assets/minecraft/textures/item

 -Click the "Add File" button in the top left corner then select "upload files".
-The drag and drop a .png file that will act as the texture for your custom tool or weapon.
+Then drag and drop a .png file that will act as the texture for your custom tool or weapon.

-## Add model:
+## 2. Add model:
+Second we must add a model for the texture to be placed on:

+-Follow this file path to the item folder.

+    assets/minecraft/model/item

+-Click the "Add File" button in the top left corner then select "upload files".
+Then drag and drop a .json file that will act as the model for your custom tool or weapon.

+-The following is an example of a basic .json format item model.
+If you replace the word "example" with the texture you uploaded into the item folder it will be a basic item with that texture.
+Or you can import a custom model from Blockbench.
 ```json
 {
 	"parent": "minecraft:item/generated",